Nissan CEO sees China overtaking U.S. as biggest market by 2022

 “It would be difficult to sell the same number of cars in the United States by then.”

-Earlier this week, Nissan and joint-venture partner Dongfeng Motor Group Co (0489.HK) said they planned to boost annual sales in China to 2.6 million vehicles by 2022 from 1.5 million last year.
+Earlier this week, Nissan and joint-venture partner Dongfeng Motor Group Co said they planned to boost annual sales in China to 2.6 million vehicles by 2022 from 1.5 million last year.
+(Reporting by Naomi Tajitsu; editing by Jason Neely)